meta-hub/meta_target/README.md

 ##### OPTIONAL (Based on type)
 ```
 any
-radius - number (distance from player to interact with this target)
+radius - number (distance from player to raycast endCoord to interact with this target)
 ```

 ```